-Travel time for single occupancy vehicles and high occupancy vehicles along US-101 identified as part of the 2017 monitoring indicates overall improvements in both peak hour periods.
+Travel time for single occupancy vehicles and high occupancy vehicles along US-101 identified as part of the 2017 monitoring indicates a minor improvement in the northbound direction during the PM peak hour.

 Travel times for bus and passenger rail modes are estimated based on SamTrans and Caltrain published schedules for travel between County lines during peak commute periods (7 a.m. - 9 a.m. and 4 p.m. to 7 p.m.).
-Caltrain travel times show a 2% increase in the NB AM Peak Period,

-3% increase the SB AM Peak Period, 5% increase in the NB PM Peak Period, and a 5% improvement in the SB PM Peak Period.
+Caltrain travel times show a 2% increase in the NB AM Peak Period, 3% increase the SB AM Peak Period, 5% increase in the NB PM Peak Period, and a 5% improvement in the SB PM Peak Period.